 Credit analysts, loan officers, and insurance underwriters primarily work in finance and insurance.
 Each of these fields has been flat or in decline because of the financial crisis or more robust software programs that reduce the need for labor (the effects of automation).
 The worst-performing occupation in this group is insurance underwriters, with employment down 13% from 2003 to 2013.

 Computer systems analysts, up 20%, work in government, professional, technical, and scientific services, insurance, and various other industries.
-But primarily, these workers operate in information technology industries (computer systems design employs 29% of computer systems analysts), and IT — while being twice as likely as all firms to be affected by automation — is a healthy, growing area for people with the right skills.
+But primarily, these workers operate in information technology industries (computer systems design employs 29% of computer systems analysts), and IT — while being twice as likely to be affected by automation — is a healthy, growing area for people with the right skills.

 Job opportunities for public relation specialists, another occupation spread across dozens of specific industries, have been increasing (10% from 2003 to 2013) and are projected to keep going strong (15% from 2013 to 2023).
 Some of these PR specialists might function as social media managers, one of the typical entry-level position that Weber and Korn pointed out.